linorobot/linorobot/README.md

 ## Tutorial

-You can read the full tutorial here: http://linorobot.org
+You can read the full tutorial how to build your robot [here](https://github.com/grassjelly/linorobot/wiki/1.-Getting-Started).

 ## Multiplatform
 Supports multiple types of robot base: